OuhscBbmc/redcap-migration/migration-to-new-server.md

 * firewall exception for `token-guide-1` to `prod-2-db` (optional -- for token server below)
 * load balancer   -- but wait until both servers are secured for PHI!

-Strategy for transferring PHP & config files
+Strategy for transferring PHP & config files {Thomas}
 ------------

 * You may need to move some new files to both RHEL servers, such as the